arun-kr-reddy/notes/cplusplus.md

 ### sequence
 - **sequence containers:** data structures that can be accessed sequentially (`O(n)`)
-- **string:** sequences of characters, better than C-style arrays (which is faster) because this has dynamic size & useful member functions
+- **`string`:** sequences of characters, better than C-style arrays (which is faster) because this has dynamic size & useful member functions
   ```cpp
   #include <string>
   std::string str;                      // std::string str("hello world");